 Buttons optionally can be grouped, so that only one button in a group can be active at any given time.
 This is done by the group paramter.
 You can define a button that refers to a website or script using the click paramter.
 You can only choose features as target parameter, which have been added in the content or footer before.

-- Show label: Enable or disable text (title) next to the button.
+Show label: Enables or disables text (title) next to the button (Default: true).

 For some symbols you can choose between two different types of icons:

 A symbol based on a graphic (e.g. “About”),

 A symbol based on a font (e.g. “About (Font Awesome)”).